andreaferretti/factor-tutorial/README.md

 If you write `star .` two times, you can see the different effect of calling a generic word on instances of different classes.

 Builtin and tuple classes are not all that there is to the object system: more classes can be defined with set operations like `UNION:` and `INTERSECTION:`.
-Another way to define a class is as a mixin.
+Another way to define a class is as a **mixin**.

 Mixins are defined with the `MIXIN:` word, and existing classes can be added to the mixin writing